quasarch/quasarch-documentation/content/en/docs/_index.md

 At the core of Quasarch's Console offering is our control-plane solution for the Decentralized Cloud.
 Check [Quasarplane Documentation](quasarplane/_index.md) for more details.

-These two solutions form the Quasarch Cloud with key features:
+These two solutions form the Quasarch Cloud Platform with key features:

 1) **Decentralization** - Quasarch Cloud operates on decentralized protocols, eliminating the risks associated with centralized data centers.
 This decentralization ensures data integrity, reduces downtime, and enhances overall system reliability.
 2) **Privacy** - Quasarch Cloud prioritizes user privacy.
 By employing a decentralized model, it minimizes the collection of user data, putting control back into the hands of the users.
 Personal information remains private, and users have the freedom to manage their data as they see fit.